For those who appreciate video walkthroughs, we have posted one at the bottom of this page (following all the step-by-step instructions here).

 Entry Status #

 Toward the bottom of the Theatre home page, you will see information displaying how many students have been entered in the cast and crew, along with “approval progress” from the State Office.
-Please allow about 3 business days from when you enter for this information to be confirmed.
+Please allow about 3 business days from when you enter for your membership/dues to be confirmed; the entry will be approved once it is dispatched to the district festival.
 Email questions to: firstname.lastname@example.org.